 Find Your Path

-is a student-run non-profit organization that aims to help Black youth and first-generation students realize their academic potential through creating engaging, restorative and Afrocentric educational programming and providing annual scholarships.
+is a youth-led non-profit organization that aims to help Black youth and first-generation students realize their academic potential through creating engaging, restorative and Afrocentric educational programming and providing annual scholarships.
 Join us in our efforts to help shape community leaders and success stories of tomorrow as we push forward the movement for Black educational empowerment in Toronto!

 Register for our Programming